Can I order reprints of my article?

 I've just published a scholarly book.
-How do I get it reviewed in Johns Hopkins journals?
+How do I get it reviewed in a Hopkins Press journal?

-Please see the Submissions Guidelines page on this site for journals that you think are good choices to see if they review books.
+Please see the "Author Guidelines" section on the specific journal's page to see if they review books and contact information for the journal's Book Editors.
 Then let your publisher have this information so that they can send a review copy to the book review editor.
-It may or may not be reviewed, that is up to the editors of the journal.

-Does the JHUP charge a fee for a article submission?
+Does Hopkins Press charge a fee for an article submission?

-Thet JHUP does not require potential contributors to pay an article submission fee in order to be considered for publication in any of the Journals that we publish.
-Any other website that purports to be affiliated with a JHUP Journal and that requires you to pay an article submission fee is fraudulent.
+Hopkins Press does not require potential contributors to pay an article submission fee in order to be considered for publication in any of the Journals that we publish.
+Any other website that purports to be affiliated with a Hopkins Press Journal and that requires you to pay an article submission fee is fraudulent.
 Do not provide payment information.
-Instead, we ask that you contact William Breichner the Journals Publisher at the Johns Hopkins University Press wmb@press;jhu.edu.
+Instead, we ask that you contact William Breichner, Hopkins Press Journals Publisher: email@example.com.

 How do I prepare my manuscript for consideration?

-Please see the Submissions Guidelines page on this site for the journal to which you're interested in submitting.
-Some journals will accept email submissions, others prefer hard copy.
+Please see the "Author Guidelines" section on the specific journal's page for the journal to which you're interested in submitting.

-Does my manucript have to follow a certain stylebook?
+Does my manuscript have to follow a certain stylebook?
 Which one?

-JHUP journals vary in which stylebook they use.
-Common ones are Chicago, MLA, APA.
-However, most if not all journals will review your manuscript without demanding that it adhere to a particular stylebook.
-You will be expected to revise your MSS to the appropriate style if accepted.
+Hopkins Press journals vary in which stylebook they use.
+Common ones are Chicago, MLA, and APA.
+Most if not all journals will review your manuscript without demanding that it adhere to a particular stylebook.
+You will be expected to revise your manuscript to the appropriate style if accepted.